vincentToString/PROwl/ai_service/prompt.md

 ---

+RELEVANT GUIDELINES & CONTEXT
+The following context was retrieved from the knowledge base based on the PR metadata and changed files.
+Use this to inform your review with project-specific standards and best practices.

+{{rag_context}}

+---

 DIFF SNIPPETS (added & deleted lines; up to 3 files) Each block starts with `--- file: <path>`, shows added lines prefixed with “+” and deleted lines prefixed with “-”.
 These snippets are the source of truth for your analysis.
 If a function in these snippets uses a value that is not defined in these snippets, report it.